Male vs. Female Mosquitoes

-Whether male vs. female mosquitoes, they are a common sight in hot, humid areas.
+Mating swarms of male and female mosquitoes are a common sight in hot, humid areas.
 The pests are capable of reproducing in any area of stagnant water from the smallest bit of water in any type of container to large ponds, making proper drainage and the avoidance of pooling paramount.

 Wearing light-colored clothing and covering exposed skin can also help deter mosquitoes.
 In order to design a plan to effectively control them, contact the pest control specialists at Orkin.